qwaneu/qwaneu.github.io/_drafts/under-pressure.md

 ## Conclusions

-What we see in practice is that teams get more fluent in particular in Focusing and Delivering capabilities, because of demands of their organization, their context, the market the organization is operating in.
+What we see in practice is that teams get more fluent in particular in Focusing and Delivering proficiencies, because of demands of their organization, their context, the market the organization is operating in.
 After some time the teams plateau and what they do is good enough.
 Urge to grow further fades.
 Having a set of enabling constraints like a goal, a target date, limits on work hours can